 What is a GIF?

+A GIF is an animated graphic.
 Graphics Interchange Format is what GIF stands for.
-They were actually developed in 1987 and are now used worldwide due to its wide support and portability.
+Developed in 1987, GIFS are now used worldwide due to their wide support and portability.
 GIFs are used on social media platforms regularly to show emotions and feelings.
 Most recently, I have seen a wide use of short GIFs as tutorials for technology tips.
 Instead of telling people how to do something, or using screenshots, using a GIF is another visual way of explaining something.

 Adding and Setting Up Screencastify